-At least some and, perhaps, many Christians believe that when they trust in Jesus Christ for eternal salvation they no longer are subject to the Old Testament laws (i.e., the Law).
-It is likely that this belief is based primarily upon their interpretation of two particular New Testament passages that indicate Christians are dead to the Law or have died to the Law.
-Another two New Testament passages use different terminology, but may seem to have the same inference.
-This article will focus on these four scripture passages.
+At least some and, perhaps, many Christians believe that when they trust in Jesus Christ for eternal salvation, they no longer are subject to the Old Testament laws (aka, the Law).
+It is likely that this belief is based primarily upon their interpretation of two particular New Testament scriptures that indicate Christians are dead to the Law or have died to the Law.
+Another two New Testament scriptures use different terminology, but seem to have the same inference.
+This article will focus on these four scriptures.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

 The Apostle Paul declares in Romans 7:4, “Therefore, my brethren, you also have become dead to the law through the body of Christ, that you may be married to another, even to Him who was raised from the dead, that we should bear fruit to God.”

 And, in Galatians 2:19, Paul says, “For I through the law died to the law that I might live to God.”